 I realised when designing my Garden Ecobed that fertility would be an important issue.
 After considerable research on the internet and in organic gardening journals, I learned how plants are fed naturally.

-I came across Dr Elaine Ingham a leading American soil microbiologist.
-Her research and practical work restoring impoverished farmland by reintroducing beneficial microorganisms to the soil is amazing, and she is starting to make a real difference.
+I came across Dr Elaine Ingham a leading American soil microbiologist who is also the CEO and founder of The Soil Foodweb Inc. Her research and practical work restoring impoverished farmland by reintroducing beneficial microorganisms to the soil is amazing, and she is making a real difference.

-She is founder and CEO of The Soil Food Web Inc. and uses the business to train farmers to restore impoverished soil, or simply to find a better cheaper way to grow crops.
-Her series of presentations on YouTube called 'Life in the soil' is a revelation to farmers and gardeners alike, and I have taken much of her teaching and adapted it to suit my own circumstances.
+Her series of presentations on youtube called 'Life in the soil' is a revelation to farmers and gardeners alike.
+I have gained a lot from her teachings and adapted them to suit my own circumstances.

-contain abundant supplies of all the minerals needed for good plant health and vigour.
-Plants just need adequate water and sunlight, a healthy soil food web and plenty of organic material to keep the soil's microbe population active
+contain abundant supplies of the minerals needed for good plant health and vigour.
+Plants just need adequate water and sunlight, a healthy soil food web and enough organic material in the soil to keep it healthy.

-By ignoring the role of organic materials and microbes in the soil, and by frequently disturbing it so that its structure breaks down, modern industrial farming practices gradually destroy the soil food web and with it the plant's ability to feed itself from the soil.
-So farmers have to keep applying water soluble fertiliser, deficient in micronutrients, which readily drain away to the subsoil and beyond.
+By ignoring the role of organic materials and microbes in the soil, and by frequently disturbing it so that its structure breaks down, modern industrial farming practices gradually destroy the soil food web and with it a plant's ability to feed itself from the soil.

-I do not add any amendments to the soil other than the compost mentioned above,
+I don't add amendments to my soil other than compost,

-and yet continue to grow large, healthy, and nutritious vegetables and fruit year
+and yet I'm able to grow large, healthy, and nutritious vegetables and fruit year

 after year.
 I never worry about pH, a thing of the past for me, the